 There is however a way to induce much deeper and permanent effects.
-Through medication, exposure to low temperatures and meditation a well-tuned monad can slow down metabolism to a point where the human body enters a state of quasi-hibernation with a very low heart rate, blood pressure and brain activity.
-A human being who enters this state may remain as such for months or even years, requiring very limited amounts of food and water and with their metabolism having essentially crawled to a halt.
+Through medication, exposure to low temperatures and meditation, a well-tuned monad can slow down metabolism to a point where the human body enters a state of quasi-hibernation with a very low heart rate, feeble blood pressure and quasi nonexistent brain activity.
+A human being who enters this state may remain as such for months or even years, subsisting very limited amounts of food and water, with their metabolism having essentially crawled to a halt.
 At regular intervals, the monad will wake up its host to maintain bodily functions, eliminate waste and feed if need be.
 This is called the Cicada Path.

-Finally, a few eccentric persons have decided to use the Cicada Path as a way of life, living their life in a periodic way, spending five years in hibernation for each regular year.
+Finally, a few eccentric persons have decided to use the Cicada Path as a way of life, living in a periodic manner, spending five years in hibernation for each regular year.
 This practice is relatively widespread on Vyiranga, a planet of decade-long seasons and week-long days.
 "Cicadans", as they are called, are often found by the sea in cosy homes that drones carefully watch over.

 Interestingly enough, it is to be noticed that the Cicada Path does not suppress dreams: in fact, oniric activity is even more intense during monad-induced hibernation than regular sleep.